自动摘要正在生成中……

 - Run the following command to create a Docker group on Debian:

-You may specify a user instead of ${USER}
+You may specify a user instead of

-- Verify a successful Docker installation:
+if you prefer. - Verify a successful Docker installation:

 Red Hat Enterprise Linux (RHEL) and CentOS